editor-acd/editor-acd/README.md

 - 👋 Hi, I’m @editor-acd
-- 👀 I’m interested in developing analogcircuitdesign.com
+- 👀 I’m developing www.analogcircuitdesign.com
-- 🌱 I’m currently learning electronics
+- 🌱 I’m an electrical engineer.
-- 💞️ I’m looking to collaborate on electronics hardware
+- 💞️ I’m am open to work with you on electronics hardware/software.
-- 📫 How to reach me editor@analogciruitdesign.com
+- 📫 How to reach me : editor@analogciruitdesign.com

 <!---
 editor-acd/editor-acd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.